 Generally, pharmaceutical companies are required to conduct tests on their new drugs.
 These tests essentially break down the positive and negative benefits of the drug.
 If the FDA determines that the drug is safe enough to be used based on its data, the drug will be approved.

-Sadly, many pharmaceutical companies may be focused entirely on making profit instead of creating safe drugs.
+Sadly, many pharmaceutical companies may be focused entirely on making a profit instead of creating safe drugs.
 As a result, a countless number of defective drugs are becoming increasingly available to the public due to the inconsistency and gross negligence of both the FDA and pharmaceutical companies.

 Who Can Be Held Liable For A Defective Drug?